UK government plans to revamp holiday pay calculation for part-year workers

-A company is liable for UK corporation tax on its worldwide income and gains if it is resident in the UK for tax purposes.
+A company that is UK resident for tax purposes is liable for UK corporation tax on its worldwide income and gains.
 A non-UK tax resident company may still be liable for UK corporation tax if it is trading in the UK through a UK permanent establishment, such as a branch or agency.
-In this case the non-UK resident company would be liable for UK tax on the worldwide income and gains related to that permanent establishment.
+In such circumstances, the non-UK resident company would be liable for UK tax on the worldwide income and gains related to that permanent establishment.

-A non-UK tax resident company that is not trading in the UK through a permanent establishment is liable for UK tax on some UK source income, including rental income.
+A non-UK tax resident company that is not trading in the UK through a permanent establishment may still be liable for UK tax on some UK source income, including rental income.
 Most other UK income is taxable only to the extent that UK tax is withheld at source, such as on certain interest payments.

-Where a company is considered to be UK tax resident under either of the above tests but is also resident in another jurisdiction by virtue of the terms of a tax treaty with that jurisdiction, the terms of any residence tie-breaker clause in the tax treaty must be considered.
-This is known as the Treaty Override Rule.
-This note does not consider the Treaty Override Rule further and focuses on the central management and control test.
+Where a company is UK tax resident under either of these tests and is also resident in another jurisdiction by virtue of the terms of a tax treaty between the UK and that jurisdiction, the terms of any residence tie-breaker clause in the treaty must be considered.
+This is known as the 'treaty override' rule.
+This guide does not consider this rule further and focuses on the 'central management and control' test.

-The central management and control test is based on the facts and substance of how a company is managed and HMRC will consider all records, correspondence and surrounding facts and circumstances when reaching a decision.
+The central management and control test is based on the facts and substance of how a company is managed.
+HMRC and the courts will consider all records, correspondence and surrounding facts and circumstances when reaching a decision.

 Such matters would include:

-However, any fettering of the directors' discretion in favour of the shareholders may suggest that shareholders control the company and, therefore, that their location could dictate where the company is deemed to be centrally managed and controlled.
-Indeed, if central management and control of a company is exercised outside board meetings by other parties, or at other times and places, the locations of these events may also determine the tax residence of the company.
+Any fettering of the directors' discretion in favour of the shareholders may suggest that shareholders control the company and, therefore, that their location could dictate where the company is deemed to be centrally managed and controlled.
+If central management and control of a company is exercised outside board meetings by other parties, or at other times and places, the locations of these events may also determine the tax residence of the company.

-The directors can delegate administrative or other day-to-day tasks associated with running the business without being at risk of relinquishing central management and control of the company.
+The directors can delegate administrative or other day-to-day tasks associated with running the business without risking relinquishing central management and control of the company.
 However, any delegated functions should be subject to adequate supervision and review by the directors.

-In practice if a company is unable to find appropriate non-UK resident individuals to act as directors it may procure the use of overseas professional directors to maintain non-UK tax residency.
-Of course, this would have cost implications for the company.
+To maintain non-UK tax residency, if an offshore company is unable to find appropriate non-UK resident individuals to act as directors it may procure the use of overseas professional directors.
 The courts have held that a company can be centrally managed and controlled by professional directors where those directors properly considered their decisions and took advice where appropriate.

-However, the place where directors meet is only relevant if those meetings are how central management and control is factually exercised, so only if the people taking those decisions taken at those meetings can cause those decisions to be put into effect.
+However, the place where the directors meet is only relevant if central management and control is factually exercised through those meetings - so only if the people making those decisions taken at those meetings can cause those decisions to be implemented.
 It is essential that the directors have authority and make independent and informed decisions concerning the central business policy of the company.

 For example, if the highest level of control rests with a particular chairman or managing director and the board simply 'rubber stamps' the decisions of that individual, the central management and control of the company will be the place where the individual or group usurps the position of the board and exercises control of the company.